thenoseman/vim_config/README.markdown

 + `update_all_submodules_to_head` script that updates all submodules and creates a commit for those updates
 + `renew_omnicompl_files` script to update the PHP-OmniComplete Function list from the PHP SVN Repository and node.js functionlist.
 Requires wget and node installed.
-+ `integrate_way_cooler_icon` script downloads a better MacVim icon and integrates it into a homebrew installed MacVim.
 + `home/extras/macvim_with_current_ruby.patch` patches the homebrew formula for macvim to integrate the active ruby and python in MacVIM.
   Apply via `patch -p0 /usr/local/Library/Formula/macvim.rb home/extras/macvim_with_current_ruby.patch` then reinstall macvim with homebrew